 Coming home to a hefty cell phone bill after vacation is an awful feeling.
 My friend came back from their trip to find they owed nearly $1,000 in fees!
 However, there are some easy things you can do before leaving the country that will help limit your expenses.

 Turning your phone on airplane mode while abroad is easy if you plan.
 If for some reason you must turn your cell phone back on when overseas, disable any automatic mail-checking features and sign up for a small international data/texting/calling plan from your provider.

-Take advantage of these apps to stay connected and avoid a massive phone bill:
+Take advantage of these adventure apps to stay connected and avoid a massive phone bill: